Lumiera

 • the “how” to render: this information is guided by the derived output configuration.

-Viewer and Output connection
+Viewer and Output Connection

 Live switching